by Blythe H. Warren

 GCLS Goldie Awards

-Bait and Switch — Finalist, Contemporary Romance: Short Novels.
+Bait and Switch — Winner, Contemporary Romance: Short Novels.

 Lex Kent's Reviews - Besides the great characters, I really enjoyed the romance.
 It went at the perfect pace.
 No insta-love here.
 In fact, this book stays away from many common tropes found in lesfic romance.
 I don't want to say what they are, cause it would be too much of a spoiler, but I will say I was impressed and happy.
 This is one of those really feel good romances.
 I'm happy right now, and I enjoy that feeling.
 While this book deals with a few tough subjects, it does it with a dose of humor and wonderful dialog, which just helps to make a great reading experience.